All About Emergency Roadside Assistance Coverage

 Good Sam has something that few other roadside assistance programs offer: unlimited towing.
 Most roadside assistance programs only guarantee 5 to 100 miles of free towing, after which you have to pay.
 With Good Sam, that’s not an issue.
 Good Sam also offers unlimited flat tire repairs, jump starts, fuel delivery, and locksmith services.
 In exchange for all of these amenities, you’ll pay more for Good Sam than you will with most other roadside assistance programs: the standard plan is priced at $80 per year, while the Platinum plan costs $115.

 AARP’s Roadside Assistance program is available to drivers 50 and older.
-If you just want basic roadside assistance coverage for emergencies, then AARP’s Road ‘n Tow plan, priced at $58 per year, may be the right option.
+If you just want basic roadside assistance coverage for emergencies, then AARP’s Road ‘n Tow plan, priced at $58 per year, might be the right option.
 The organization also offers Premier roadside assistance for $74 per year.
 Users are limited to four service calls per year, although that number rises to five (for married couples) or seven (for families).
 The Premier tier also has trip interruption service, which reimburses you for up to $1,500 per year to cover hotel, food, and/or car rental costs.

 OnStar is available on all GM vehicles.
 OnStar offers three plans, ranging from $19.99 per month to $34.99 per month, making this one of the priciest roadside assistance plans on this list.
 In exchange for that high price tag, however, drivers get 24/7 roadside assistance coverage with automatic crash response, crisis assistance, remote access, OnStar Smart Driver, and OnStar AtYourService.
 The more expensive plans offer turn-by-turn navigation, stolen vehicle slowdown, and other options.